asyncPranav/Obsidian/Java notes/01 - Enhanced switch.md

 - Enhanced `switch` offers **simplicity, safety**, and **powerful new features**.
 - Supports **expressions, pattern matching**, and **multi-labels**.
 - Improves code **readability** and **maintainability**.

----

-Let me know if you need more examples or if you want to focus on specific use cases! 😊